Basis set generation and optimization in the NISQ era with Quiqbox.jl: Higher customizability in Gaussian basis set design

 where $\alpha$ is the exponent coefficient that determines how diffused the GTO is, $\mathpzc{l}$ represents the orbital angular momentum, and $\bm{R}$ is the center position of the orbital.
 The most common use of GTOs is to form a contracted Gaussian-type orbital (CGTO)

 $d_n$ are called ``contraction coefficients'' as multiple concentric GTOs with equal angular momentum and different weights are ``contracted'' to approximate a Slater-type orbital (STO).
-STO is a type of orbital that provides an accurate representation of AOs~\cite{szabo2012modern}.
+STO is a type of orbital that accurately represents AOs~\cite{szabo2012modern}.
 The function curve of STO has a cusp near the orbital center due to its non-vanishing gradient, which GTO is incapable of reconstructing.
 However, forming a CGTO with appropriate contraction coefficients instead of a single GTO can alleviate this problem while retaining the computational efficiency of GTO~\cite{stewart1970small}.
-In our basis set generation framework, a basis function need not be a CGTO composed of concentric GTOs with the same angular momentum but can also be the linear combination of multi-center GTOs that may or may not have the same angular momentum.
+In our basis set generation framework, a basis function does not need to be a CGTO but can also be the linear combination of GTOs that may not have the same center position or angular momentum.
 We define this type of generalized Gaussian-based orbital as \textbf{mixed-contracted} Gaussian-type orbital (MCGTO):

-MCGTO provides the first additional freedom in our framework, which makes it possible to construct more delocalized basis functions than a GTO to incorporate the interatomic bonding information before applying the SCF methods.
+The expressiveness of MCGTO in our framework provides the freedom to construct more delocalized basis functions than a GTO to incorporate the interatomic bonding information before applying the SCF methods.
 For instance, one can use the molecular orbitals of small systems as the basis functions for larger combined systems.